Aparados da Serra National Park: Conservation and threats

 When created in 1959, the national park protected an area of 13,000 ha.
-This has been reduced to 10,250 ha in 1972 through a presidential decree.
-In 1992 adjoining the national park, the new Serra Geral National Park has been created, encompassing an additional 17,300 ha.
+This was reduced to 10,250 ha in 1972 through a presidential decree.
+In 1992 adjoining the national park, the new Serra Geral National Park was created, encompassing an additional 17,300 ha.
 However, according to the Duke University's Center for Tropical Conservation, the current park area, even after the extension with Serra Geral National Park, is still too small to be effective for the protection of representative samples of each distinct environment.

 One of the main obstacles for conservation efforts is that the state only has title over 67.5% of the land, and even part of that is occupied by farmers.
 Raising cattle, the practice of using fire to "renew" grasslands, the establishment of banana plantations with associated use of pesticides and the presence of domestic animals, all contribute to environmental degradation.
 Other threats are posed by invasive flora from the areas surrounding the park and poaching.

 Currently a maximum of 1,500 visitors per day are allowed in the park.